- Washing recommendations for prewashed denim (everyday care)

 Dark denim fabrics typically release excess dye at first and may bleed, especially when damp.
 If a denim fabric releases too much colour, you can easily fix the dye:

-To fix the colour, you can soak the fabric before or after sewing in a mixture of approx. 3 l of water, 250 ml of vinegar essence and 150 g of table salt for at least 1 hour, preferably overnight.
+To fix the colour, you can soak the fabric before or after sewing in a vinegar bath.
+Put the fabric into a mixture of approx. 3 l of water, 250 ml of vinegar essence and 150 g of table salt for at least 1 hour, preferably overnight.

 Vinegar bath recipe for colour fixing